Dana94/2019-website/blog/images/git-commands.md

 ![The new branch seen in GitHub](./git/git-branch.png)

-`--force`
+### Flag Options

-Overwrites any history currently on the branch in origin with the history of the branch you have locally.
+- `--force` Overwrites any history currently on the branch in origin with the history of the branch you have locally.
 This flag would be useful when you have forked a repo from an organization whose branch is more commits ahead than yours and you need to fix that.

 `git fetch <tracking-name>`